mozilla/MozDef/docs/source/introduction.rst

 This means if you use MozDef for your log management you can use the features of Elastic Search to store millions of events, archive them to Amazon if needed, index the fields of your events, and search them using highly capable interfaces like Kibana.

-Mozdef differs from other log management solutions that use Elastic Search in that it does not allow your log shippers direct contact with Elastic Search itself.
+MozDef differs from other log management solutions that use Elastic Search in that it does not allow your log shippers direct contact with Elastic Search itself.
 In order to provide advanced functionality like event correlation, aggregation and machine learning, MozDef inserts itself as a shim between your log shippers (rsyslog, syslog-ng, beaver, nxlog, heka, logstash) and Elastic Search.
 This means your log shippers interact with MozDef directly and MozDef handles translating their events as they make they're way to Elastic Search.